 Eligibility requirements and repayment details vary from federal to private loans, but it is an option worth considering if you find yourself no longer able to work due to disabilities.

-“Borrower defense to repayment” can make you eligible for forgiveness if you received misleading information from your school.
+“Borrower defense to repayment” can make you eligible for forgiveness if your school gave you misleading information.
 If your school engaged in fraud or misconduct, you can get your loans discharged under this plan with an online form.

 14. Everything else doesn't qualify, but sometimes you can turn it into a Direct loan that does qualify.